readyxrm/custompowerpagesforms/README.md

-# custompowerpagesforms
+# Custom Power Pages forms
-Examples of using HTML forms and the portal WebAPI for Power Pages
+Examples of using HTML forms and the portal WebAPI for Power Pages.